 Do you live the constant memory of people, places, or things?
 These experiences indicate a special connection.
 You should investigate.

-People who engage in serious inner work, find memories seem to bubble and linger.
+People who engage in serious inner work will often find memories can be the key to unlocking the gifts of the spirit.
 Traumatic events can also make our subconscious mind bring up forgotten experiences.
 Curiosity prompts us to investigate patterns, themes, or meaning.
 See if the following resonates with you.

 What’s A Soul Connection or Soul Link?

-What is a connection with the spirit or soul?
-This is the feeling that you are linked to another person or place in some extraordinary way.
+What does it mean to have a link with the spirit or soul?
+It is the sense that you have a link to another person or place.
 Some people experience a sense of Déjà vu.
 This is the feeling you’ve been there before or somehow already know them.
 Some believe this relates to a past life experience, and it’s why people or places may be out of sight, but not out of mind.

 Have you ever met someone that resonates with you?
 Perhaps you visit some place only to find it feels like home?
 These are everyday experiences that relate to the concept of spirit connection.
 So don’t be afraid; it’s a good thing.